dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/environments.rst

          deactivate

-This code creates a Python virtual environment called numpy-env using venv, then activates it to install version 1.23 of Numpy using pip.
+This code creates a Python virtual environment called numpy-env using venv, then activates it to install version 1.23 of Numpy using ``pip``.
 After installing, it verifies the installation by printing the installed Numpy version.
 Finally, the environment is deactivated, returning the user to their previous environment or base environment.

 .. tip::
     Further documentation is available on VS Code's webpage on `environments <https://code.visualstudio.com/docs/python/environments>`__.

 Using Virtual Environments with Jupyter/IPython
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^